Chayan-03/Vihaan_2024_Software-Deepfake-Detection-Project-/README.md

 The model is built using machine learning techniques and trained on labeled datasets for deepfake detection.
 It utilizes computer vision algorithms to identify visual anomalies and discrepancies indicative of manipulated media.

+The model is built using machine learning techniques and trained on labeled datasets for deepfake detection.
+It utilizes ResNeXt, a convolutional neural network architecture known for its effectiveness in image classification tasks, as one of the basic building blocks.
+Additionally, LSTM (Long Short-Term Memory) networks are employed for their ability to analyze sequential data, which is useful in video-based deepfake detection tasks.

 ## Google Colab Notebook

 [Open Google Colab Notebook](https://colab.research.google.com/drive/1qxcmhEtRxyb0Bjr_Bv5EHGSyftfMR_hQ?usp=sharing)